 Rheumatology Fellowship Program

-The Boston University Medical Center (BUMC) Rheumatology Program provides organized training and supervision experience over two years sufficient for the trainee to acquire proficiency as a consultant in rheumatology.
+The Boston University Medical Center (BUMC) Rheumatology Fellowship Program provides organized training and supervision experience over two years sufficient for the trainee to acquire proficiency as a consultant in rheumatology.
 The program provides both the facilities and clinical experience with supervision to achieve this goal.
 The facilities include inpatient facilities at Boston Medical Center and at the Boston VA Medical Center.
 Each is fully equipped with imaging facilities (including computerized tomography and magnetic resonance imaging), a fully equipped clinical laboratory on a 24 hr basis and has a polarized light microscope available for use by the fellows.
-Rehabilitation and ambulatory facilities are available at each site.
-Resources for specialized tests specific for rheumatology are available at each site either on site or by contract arrangement.
+Point of care ultrasound equipment is available in the rheumatology clinics at each site.
 Meaningful working relationships with faculty in radiology and orthopedic surgery are available at each site in the program.

 The clinical experience in BUMC Rheumatology includes supervised membership in a multidisciplinary team caring for both inpatients and outpatients with a wide variety of rheumatic and musculoskeletal diseases and other illnesses with rheumatologic or musculoskeletal manifestations.
-Fellows are given the opportunity to assume responsibility for and follow patients throughout the training period (see Continuity Clinics Year 1 and 2).
-Additional specialized outpatient training is available in scleroderma (see Outpatient Scleroderma-Year 1 and 2) vasculitis (see Outpatient Vasculitis-Year 1 and 2) and musculoskeletal ultrasound (see Musculoskeletal Ultrasound).
+Fellows are given the opportunity to assume responsibility for and follow patients throughout the training period.
+Additional specialized outpatient training is available in scleroderma, musculoskeletal ultrasound, lupus, dermatology/rheumatology clinic, sarcoidosis, and pediatric rheumatology

-The program additionally provides sufficient specific experience for the fellow to acquire skill in: 1) the use of non-steroidal anti-inflammatory drugs, glucocorticoids, cytotoxic drugs, biologic response modifiers, antihyperuricemic drugs and antibiotic therapy for infectious musculoskeletal diseases; 2) examination of the musculoskeletal system; 3) the development of differential diagnoses for complexes of symptoms and signs related to rheumatic disease; 4) the diagnostic aspiration and analysis by light and compensated polarized microscopy of synovial fluid; 5) the therapeutic injection of diarthrodial joints, bursae, tenosynovial structures and entheses; and 6) musculoskeletal ultrasound (MSK-US) in the diagnosis and monitoring of inflammatory and other disorders of tendons, ligaments, and joints.
+The program provides sufficient specific experience for the fellow to acquire skill in: 1) the use of non-steroidal anti-inflammatory drugs, glucocorticoids, cytotoxic drugs, biologic response modifiers, antihyperuricemic drugs and antibiotic therapy for infectious musculoskeletal diseases; 2) examination of the musculoskeletal system; 3) the development of differential diagnoses for complexes of symptoms and signs related to rheumatic disease; 4) the diagnostic aspiration and analysis by light and compensated polarized microscopy of synovial fluid; 5) the therapeutic injection of diarthrodial joints, bursae, tenosynovial structures and entheses; and 6) musculoskeletal ultrasound (MSK-US) in the diagnosis and monitoring of inflammatory and other disorders of tendons, ligaments, and joints.
 Additional experience is provided in the interpretation of pathologic material, bone and joint imaging techniques, bone density interpretation, nailfold capillary microscopy, arthroscopy indications and interpretation of electromyography and nerve conduction studies.
-Formal instruction in the major areas of rheumatology is provided in the Fellow Curriculum series of lectures (see below) and is supplemented by Rheumatology Grand Rounds, Orthopedic Grand Rounds and Medical Grand Rounds.
+Formal instruction in the major areas of rheumatology is provided in the Fellow Curriculum series of lectures and is supplemented by Rheumatology Grand Rounds, Medical Grand Rounds, and Dermatology-Rheumatology Grand Rounds.